Dixon, Arthur Stansfield 1856 - 1929

 Arthur Stansfield Dixon [also known as A.S.
 Dixon] was born in Edgbaston, Birmingham, England on 26 August 1856 and studied at University College, Oxford, and Birmingham School of Art.
 He commenced independent practice as an architect in Birmingham in 1896.

 In addition to practising as an architect, Dixon was an art metalworker and painter.
-In 1890 he founded the Birmingham Guild of Handicraft and and designed their offices in Great Charles Street, Birmingham.
-He was also a member of the Arts & Crafts Exhibition Society with whom he frequently exhibited, and in 1906 was elected a member of the Art Workers Guild.
-He was also elected a Fellow of the Royal Institute of British Architects (FRIBA) in 1907
+In 1890 he helped to found the Birmingham Guild of Handicraft, and through his association with the Guild developed links with some of the leading figures in the Arts and Crafts movement including C. R. Ashbee and W. R. Lethaby.
+He was a member of the Arts & Crafts Exhibition Society and participated in their all their exhibitions from 1893 to 1916.
+In 1906 he was elected a member of the Art Workers Guild.
+He was also elected a Fellow of the Royal Institute of British Architects (FRIBA) in 1907.

 Worked in